From URL to IRL and back again, this is art that meets you where you already are: online, hyper-connected and endlessly networked.

 Alex Kelly and David Pledger, with Assembly for the Future

 Emile Zile and Lilian Steiner, with Becoming The Icon

 Through our artworks, and the BLEED Echo program, you can watch/listen/read/think/feel your way through the strangeness of our IRL and URL existence.

 The whole program is free, but you’ll want to book so you don’t miss out on some of the extraordinary performances and experiences we’ve made.

 In addition to the five major commissions, an exciting program of talks, essays and ideas makes up BLEED Echo, featuring Areej Nur, Miyuki Jokiranta, Joel Spring, Akil Ahamat, as well as partnerships with Witness Performance and Running Dog, and much much more.

 Everything happens at www.bleedonline.net.
 Don’t miss out, subscribe via Facebook, Instagram and for a special delivery to your Inbox, here.

 BLEED is presented by Arts House via the City of Melbourne, Campbelltown Arts Centre via the City of Campbelltown and supported by the Australia Council for the Arts.

 Sign up for updates at bleedonline.net

-Arts House and Campbelltown Arts Centre acknowledges the traditional custodians of the lands we work on, the Boon Wurrung and Woiwurrung (Wurundjeri) and the Dharawal people.
-We extend our respect to Elders past, present and future, while respecting custodians of the vast nations our digital platform reaches.
+Arts House and Campbelltown Arts Centre acknowledges the Traditional Custodians of the lands we work on, the Bunurong Boon Wurrung and Wurundjeri Woi Wurrung peoples and the Dharawal people.
+We extend our respect to Elders past, present and future, while respecting Custodians of the vast Nations our digital platforms reach.
 We extend this acknowledgement to Aboriginal and Torres Strait Islander artists, audiences and communities.